 Safety should also be a focus of yours when it comes to your different activities on the road.
 This includes the fact that you need to wear a helmet whenever you are mountain biking.
-Then again, if you are also a motocross fan and you have a motocross helmet, can you also use that helmet for mountain biking?

-You can use a motocross helmet for mountain biking but it would not be the best choice.
-Mountain biking isn’t the same as motocross in terms of speed and safety standards.
+You can use a motocross helmet for mountain biking but it would not be the best choice, mountain biking isn’t the same as motocross in terms of speed and safety standards.
 That’s why it is better to have a helmet that offers better ventilation, is lighter, and more aerodynamic whenever you are mountain biking.

 Mountain bike and motocross riders out there should just throw away the notion that every kind of helmet is the same in the sense that any helmet can work well with just about any kind of on-road activity.
 While that may be true to some degree, different types of rides require different helmets depending on the safety issues involved.